-University Relations produces the faculty/staff newsletter, Access.
-Faculty and staff are encouraged to submit feature ideas, and professional recognition information items for potential placement in the publication.
-Faculty members are urged to contact University Relations staff to seek guidance on the possibility for potential placement in external or internal publications.
-Staff members, in consultation with the director of University Relations, will determine if recommendations are timely, newsworthy and appropriate for publishing relative to the imaging and marketing program in place for the university.
+UR produces a university magazine and newsletter, and maintains the news Web site.
+Faculty and staff are encouraged to submit feature ideas and professional recognition information for potential placement in these publications.
+Faculty members are urged to contact UR staff to seek guidance on the possibility for potential placement in external or internal publications.
+UR staff, in consultation with the UR director, will determine if recommendations are timely, newsworthy and appropriate for publishing relative to the imaging and marketing program in place for the university.